chandq/mock-service-cli/README.md

 `mock-service-cli -S`

+6. Only Used as api server for test on browser console or api request tools.
+   > must specified server directory which can be empty but not includes index.html file, and also need config API proxy.

+`mock-service-cli -D server -O '/api/apaas|http://192.168.0.105:60700'`

-6. Start static web server for SPA, and optionally specify public path and port.
+7. Start static web server for SPA, and optionally specify public path and port.

 `mock-service-cli -D ../react-best-practice/dist [-b '/redbridge/'] [-P 9090]`

-7. Enable Proxy base on above item 6. support accept js file、json file、cli arguments string
+8. Enable Proxy base on above item 7. support accept js file、json file、cli arguments string

    - cli arguments string